 Some @ifphexplorers interns have also developed their own projects.
 Check them out here!

-Jason Van Essen begun developing an annotated bibliography on public history tailored for English-speaking readers.
+Jason Van Essen began developing an annotated bibliography on public history tailored for English-speaking readers .
 This ongoing project aims to provide accessible, curated resources that introduce key texts, themes, and debates in the field, making public history more approachable for a broader audience.

 Since 2024, the @ifphexplorers has been running a series on the history of the Right in Latin America.
 To date, we have featured the following presenters:

-Interviews with the members of the Latin American Public History Network
+Interviews with members of the Latin American Public History Network